Rossano Gospels: Decoration

 In the Christ before Pilate illumination, the trial of Christ before Pilate is shown, where Pontius Pilate is sitting on a chair surrounded by people.
 There is a halo-like shape drawn over the whole scene, and the people are arranged in a semi-circle.
 Below that, separated by a ground line, are Jesus and several other figures that are supposed to be standing in front of Pilate.
 If someone were to draw a line around the whole image, it would form the shape of an arch.
 A model of an apse shows how easily the miniature could fit into the shape, and how likely it was that it is a direct copy of the apse of some structure.
 In many of the images, the eyes of the crowd figures are not quite focused on the subject on the drawing, suggesting that they held another position when they were first drawn.
 Christ stands in a subordinate position, lower and to one side.
-Pilate's commanding position distinguishes these miniature from almost all other versions of the trial in early Christian and medieval art.
+Pilate's commanding position distinguishes these miniatures from almost all other versions of the trial in early Christian and medieval art.
 Another distinctive mark of these miniatures is the moment selected for the representation.
 In the first scene, this is the beginning of the trial when Christ is led to Pilate by the high priests, one of whom supports the charges.
 The second scene represents the choice between Christ and Barabbas offered by Pilate to the Jews.
 These two scenes show that the formal opening of the trial and the central moment of it when the critical issue was posed.
 Almost all other representations are content to present the famous hand-washing scene, the last act of the trial, in which Pilate disclaimed responsibility for the decision taken.
 In the Rossano Gospel's Trial of Christ, there are three acts and three interludes.
 The inscription on the rector at the top (Matt 27:2) announced the opening of trial in which Christ's silence and refusal to answer charges is the focal point, interpolated with the fate of Judas (27:3-5).
 The second event of the trial, the choice between Christ and Barabbas (Luke 23:18 or Matt 27:21), has an interluding scene featuring Herod (Luke 23:6-12).
 The third act of trial is the Washing of Pilate's Hands (Matt 27:23-25) with the interlude of the Message of Pilate's Wife (Matt.27:19).